frosteyes/yocto-nvidia/README.md

-Sample Yocto Project for building image to Nvidia Jetson AGX Xavier developer kit
+Sample Yocto Project for building image to Nvidia Jetson AGX Xavier / Orin developer kit
 =============================================
-This repository provides an example core-image-sato / core-image-minimal with cuda-samples for testing on [Jetson AGX Xavier developent](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit).
+This repository provides an example core-image-sato / core-image-minimal with cuda-samples for testing on [Jetson AGX Xavier developent](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) or [Jetson AGX Orin developent](https://developer.nvidia.com/embedded/jetson-agx-orin-developer-kit).

 Before trying to use this, please see yocto project [quick build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) for setting up a native Linux host for building the image.